Where to Stay in Ometepe (and why this matters!)

 - By Motorbike – The cheapest and best mode of transport for exploring the island, but not great for arriving with luggage.
 Expect to pay between $20-$30 USD for 24 hours rental of a motorbike.
 Some people will try and rent you a scooter, keep in mind scooters will only get you to a select few locations of the island.
 This is due to bad road conditions and steep hills.

-- Push Bike – Many blogs I have read said to rent a push/peddle bike to get around.
+- Push Bike/Bicycle – Many blogs I have read said to rent a push/peddle bike to get around.
 Unless you are going to one specific place close to where you are staying, I don’t recommend this.
 The roads are rough and hills are frequent.
-I can’t imagine a push bike will be of much use on this massive island.
+I can’t imagine a bicycle will be of much use on this massive island.

 - Local Chicken Bus – Chicken buses are frequent on the island but not to all areas.
 The schedule seems to change depending on who you talk to and when.
 These buses also take forever.
 I would only recommend taking a chicken bus if you have time to spare and can communicate well in Spanish.
 Otherwise, you may end up on the wrong route and in the middle of nowhere.